xibosignage/xibo-manual/source/en/media_datasets.md

 **Please note:** Folders are available from v3.0.0!
 {/tip}

-- Click on a folder/sub-folder to search the contents and return results based on any filters applied to the grid.
+- Click on a Folder/ sub-folder to search the contents and return results based on any filters applied to the Grid.

 or

-- Tick **Global Search** to look in all places; all folders/CMS libraries and return results based on any filters applied to the grid.
+- Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the Grid.

 {tip}
 Click the Folders menu to toggle on/off from view.
-When Folders is hidden from view, the file path for the selected folder will be shown to make it easier to see where you are searching!
+When Folders are hidden from view, the file path for the selected folder will be shown!
 {/tip}

 ## Create a new DataSet